Mystified

 there shallow draughts intoxicate the brain,

-Alexander Pope, An essay on Criticism
+and drinking largely sobers us again." - Alexander Pope, An essay on Criticism

 Where To Start With Scandinavian Crime Fiction